MIR-MU/regularized-embeddings/README.md

     jupyter-notebook classification.ipynb

-To reproduce our results, uncomment the last 20 lines in file `common.py`, remove all files in the `results` directory, and run all the cells in the Jupyter notebook.
+To reproduce our results, remove all files in the `results` directory, and run all the cells in the Jupyter notebook.
 You will require GNU Make, Perl 5, GNU Parallel, GIT, GNU Wget, Unzip, and GNU Coreutils (see the file `Makefile` for details).